-Celestial Pearl Danio (Celestichthys margaritas), 3/4 inch Juvenile - TANK-RAISED SCHOOL!
+Celestial Pearl Danio (Celestichthys margaritas) - Tank-Raised!

 * For the safety of our animals, we now ship live fish exclusively via UPS Next Day Air.
 If your order contains this item, you will only see UPS Next Day Air as a shipping option during checkout *

 If you're looking to add natural yet arresting beauty to your aquarium, look no further than the Celestial Pearl Danio.
-These little fish are truly a sight to be seen.
+These jewel-toned little fish are truly a sight to be seen.
 Their midnight blue bodies are dotted with shimmering, pearl-colored markings that resemble a starry galaxy, and their fins add a pop of color with their bright red and orange stripes.
 Their lustrous, iridescent scales remind us of the notorious fish from the children's book 'The Rainbow Fish' (by author Marcus Pfister).

 The Celestial Pearl Danio is peaceful and easy to care for, as long as they live in stable water parameters with good water quality.
 They do best in tanks that have plant, rock, or driftwood that provides them with cover.
 We sell these fish in a school of 6 because they are known to do best in groups of 6 or more.
 Celestial Pearl Danios will form schools with each other and with all other types of danios, forming rainbows of motion throughout your aquarium!

-- Temperature range: 73° - 79° F (23° - 26° C)
+- Temperature: 73° - 79° F (23° - 26° C)